thaonbtfin/gdp-dashboard/src/tastock/README.md

 ## Integration with Streamlit

-The data management system is integrated with the Streamlit application.
-When you select "Cached Data" as the data source in the sidebar, you can choose which type of data to load:
+The data management system is integrated with the Streamlit application:

-- **Dữ liệu lịch sử** (History Data): Stock price history for all symbols
-- **Chỉ số hiệu suất** (Performance Metrics): Performance metrics for all symbols
-- **Giá trị nội tại** (Intrinsic Values): Calculated intrinsic values for all symbols
-- **Dữ liệu tài chính** (Financial Data): Financial ratios and data for all symbols
+1. When you select "CSV" as the data source, the application will:
+   - First try to load data from the new data structure
+   - Fall back to the original file if loading from the new structure fails

+2. The detail tab will:
+   - Try to load performance metrics and intrinsic values from the data files
+   - Calculate metrics from raw data if loading from files fails

+3. In-memory caching is used to improve performance when loading data files

 ## Benefits